coveooss/exponential-backoff/README.md

   Default value is `100` ms.

+- `maxDelay?: number`

+  The maximum delay before executing the function again.

 - `timeMultiple?: number`

   The `startingDelay` is multiplied by the `timeMultiple` to increase the delay between reattempts.